Plant Health Care (PHC)

 5. Integrated treatments to provide long-term, stable solutions

-6. And contact and communication with client
+6. Contact and communication with client

 1. Pest problems may be recognized and treated early on before they advance and adversely affect tree health